angrykoala/vue-workshop/README.md

 ```

 And now, our list application is finished and working.

+> Another improvement to be done is extract the whole list into a separate component, to reduce complexity of the root component.

 # Vuex
 In this section, we will include [Vuex](https://vuex.vuejs.org).
 The most common state management library for Vue.